ozeanjs/ozean/docs/docs/overview/first-steps.md

 ## Method 1: Installation via Ozean CLI (Recommended)

-This is the **fastest and easiest** way to start your OceanJs project, as the CLI handles all the necessary basic setup automatically.
+This is the **fastest and easiest** way to start your OzeanJs project, as the CLI handles all the necessary basic setup automatically.

 ### Step 1: Create a New Project